mralianwar928/rag-document-assistant/README.md

 ## How it works

-Ingestion runs once — papers are chunked, embedded locally, and stored in Chroma.
+Ingestion runs once when papers are chunked, embedded locally, and stored in Chroma.
 Each query embeds the question, retrieves the closest chunks, and asks the LLM to answer using only those, citing the paper titles.
 Grounding plus refusal on out-of-scope questions is what separates this from a plain chatbot.